Canterbury-Bankstown Bulldogs: History

 The 2018 NRL season started off badly for Canterbury with the club only winning 3 of its first 10 matches.
 In May 2018, the new Canterbury board admitted that they would not be able to make any major signings until the end of the 2021 season due to the salary cap drama engulfing the club.
 The issue with the salary cap problems involved the previous administration and former coach Des Hasler who signed numerous players on back ended deals.
 In the wake of the scandal, the club was forced to offload players to free up room in the cap.
 This resulted in Moses Mbye departing for the Wests Tigers and star recruit Aaron Woods being sold to Cronulla after only signing with Canterbury months prior.
 On 16 June 2018, Canterbury suffered a humiliating 32–10 loss to the Gold Coast Titans at Belmore, in the press conference coach Dean Pay said "Physically, we just weren't good enough.
 The way they turned up, the way they trained during the week wasn't good enough, I feel sorry for the fans".

 On 20 July 2018, Canterbury played against arch rivals Parramatta in what the media had dubbed as the "Spoon Bowl" with both sides sitting at the bottom of the ladder.
 There were fears before the game that the match would attract the lowest NRL crowd in over 20 years.
 Parramatta went on to win the match 14–8.

 After the defeat by Parramatta, Canterbury were facing the prospect of finishing with the wooden spoon for the first time since 2008 but over the coming four weeks the club managed to pull off upset wins against the Wests Tigers, the Brisbane Broncos and St. George to finish the season in 12th place.
 The lower grades of Canterbury performed better in 2018 with the club winning the NSW Cup, defeating Newtown 18–12 in the final and also winning the NRL State Championship defeating Redcliffe 42–18.

 Canterbury started off the 2019 NRL season losing their two first games in convincing fashion against the Warriors and rivals Parramatta.
 Due to the bad start to the season, there were rumours that coach Dean Pay would be relieved of his duties but he was then granted a 12-month contract extension to remain as Canterbury coach until the end of 2020.

-By the midway part of the 2019 season, Canterbury found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
+By the mid of the 2019 season, Canterbury found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
 However, for the third straight season, Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.
 Pay was credited with the late season revival as the side focused heavily on defence.